roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  "Yes, mum," I replied with an exasperated roll of my eyes.
 "I know exactly what it is we've done.
 I know who I've fucked."

  "The tattoo is for my dad, Robert, your grandfather.
 He's the man who loved me first; he's the one who took my virginity."
-Report_Story #1